-On behalf of the Office of Student Affairs, welcome to the University of South Carolina School of Law community!
-We are looking forward to meeting all of you and to working with you over the next three years.
-You will be hearing more from our office later this summer, but for now, we're here to help you find a place to live.
+On behalf of the Office of Student Affairs and Admissions, welcome to the University of South Carolina School of Law!
+We look forward to meeting all of you and working with you over the next few years.
+Now that you've been admitted, you need somewhere to live, and we're here to help you!

-Because of their close proximity to the Law School, most of our law students choose to live in the residential areas of Shandon, Rosewood, Heathwood, West Columbia, Cayce, University Hill, Earlewood, Forest Acres, or in the Vista.
+Because of their close proximity to the School of Law, most of our law students choose to live in the residential areas of Shandon, Rosewood, Heathwood, West Columbia, Cayce, University Hill, Earlewood, Forest Acres, Lexington, or in the Vista.
 There are many duplexes, houses, condos, lofts, garage apartments, and multi-family units available in these areas.
-There are also a few apartment communities and condos within walking distance of the Law School.
+There are also a few apartment communities and condos within walking distance of the School of Law.

 If you are looking for a roommate and would like to share your information with classmates who are also looking, please fill out and submit the Roommate Referral form under the Housing link (law.sc.edu/admissions/admitted/housing) on the Admitted Students page.
-The list of incoming 1Ls seeking roommates will be posted on the password-protected Housing section of the School of Law's website.
+The list of law students seeking roommates will be posted on the password-protected Housing section of the School of Law's website.